 At introductory, intermediate, and 300 levels, we offer Arabic, Chinese, French, German, Italian, Japanese, Russian, and Spanish.
 Beyond the 300 level, students may pursue a major in ML or complement their work in another field by choosing to double major or minor in a language.
-Majors and minors are available in Chinese Studies, French and Francophone Studies, German Studies, Hispanic Studies, and Japanese Studies, as well as in European Studies and Russian Studies.
+Majors and minors are available in Chinese Studies, French and Francophone Studies, German Studies, Hispanic Studies, and Japanese Studies, as well as Russian Studies.
 ML also collaborates with other departments of the Dietrich College of Humanities and Social Sciences to offer interdisciplinary majors and minors in Global Studies and Linguistics.

 Our course offerings above intermediate level are rich and varied.
 Students may explore, for example, literary and cultural production from many points of view, cognitive studies related to language learning, research training with individual professors, and they may participate in community outreach programs such as language tutoring.
 Our students have shared that their language skills and intercultural expertise have increased their professional opportunities in this global marketplace of the 21st century.